metroite/datapacks/worseoldpvp/README.md

 # [<img src="https://i.imgur.com/BjfNPDg.gif"> worseoldpvp](https://download.metroite.de/#/home?url=https://github.com/Metroite/datapacks/tree/master/worseoldpvp&rootDirectory=false)

 You want the worse, old PvP from 1.8 back?
 Worry no more, this datapack will fulfill your wishes!
-Just drop your tools once and enjoy your eZ, no-skill version of PvP!
+Just install this datapack and enjoy your eZ, no-skill version of PvP!

 <details>
 <summary><b>Configuration</b></summary>